Steven4869/Flask-Blog/README.md

-# Flak-Blog
+# Flask-Blog
-Blog made by Steven Pens as a part of tutorial
+An introductory-easy to make blog done by me with the help of Python Flask, HTML,CSS and JS.